When Should We (Not) Interpret Linear IV Estimands as LATE?: Framework

 In practice, however, many researchers act as if this model is correctly specified and use linear IV or 2SLS for estimation.
 In what follows, I will focus on the interpretation of the probability limits of the IV and 2SLS estimators of $\beta$ when equation (\ref{eq:structural}) is possibly misspecified.
 With a single instrument, the probability limit of linear IV or, simply, the (linear) IV estimand is

 where $W = \left( D, X \right)$, $Q = \left( Z, X \right)$, and $\left[ \cdot \right] _k$ denotes the $k$th element of the corresponding vector.
-It is useful to note that equation (\ref{eq:estimand_iv}) characterizes the usual (just identified) application of instrumental variables when a single instrument is available.
-This specification also corresponds to reduced-form and first-stage regressions that project $Y$ and $D$, respectively, on $X$ and $Z$, excluding any interactions between $X$ and $Z$\@.
+Clearly, when a single instrument is available, equation (\ref{eq:estimand_iv}) characterizes the target of estimation in most empirical studies, which I also call the ``usual'' or ``standard'' estimand.
+This specification corresponds to reduced-form and first-stage regressions that project $Y$ and $D$ on $X$ and $Z$, excluding any interactions between $X$ and $Z$\@.
+Hence, I also refer to this specification as ``noninteracted.''